jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   (b) a coastal permit to do something that would otherwise contravene section 15 of the Resource Management Act 1991; or (c) a discharge permit,—
 (5) For the purposes of this section, resource consent has the same meaning as in the Resource Management Act 1991.
-(6) Any controls prescribed under any other Act for any hazardous substance shall not contravene the provisions of regulations made under sections 75 and 76 unless—
+(6) Any controls prescribed under any other Act for any hazardous substance shall not contravene the provisions of EPA notices issued under sections 75 and 76 unless—
-  (a) there is a provision in that other Act that expressly provides that controls made under that other Act for specified purposes may contravene the provisions of regulations made under this Act; and
+  (a) there is a provision in that other Act that expressly provides that controls made under that other Act for specified purposes may contravene the provisions of EPA notices issued under this Act; and
   (b) the controls are made for the purposes provided for in that Act.
+(7) Nothing in this Act affects the requirements of the Health and Safety at Work Act 2015, or of any regulations or safe work instruments made under that Act, that relate to hazardous substances in a workplace.

 ### 142A Exemptions from approval requirements
 [Repealed]